acortell3/archaeoriddle/README.md

 ## `doc`

-Doc containt various things developped throught [the archaeoriddle project](https://theia.arch.cam.ac.uk/archaeoriddle).
-The archaeordile project is a CDAL project funded by the British Academy.
+Doc contains various things developed through [the archaeoriddle project](https://theia.arch.cam.ac.uk/archaeoriddle).
+The archaeordile project is a CDAL project funded by the European Commission (H2020-MSCA-IF No. 101020631/ArchBiMod) and the British Academy.

 - `doc/bookdown/` : the code for a  bookdown describing the code and the methods behind the simulation used in the project
 - `doc/shinyapp/` : the code of  shiny app (the one behind the site available [here](https://theia.arch.cam.ac.uk/archaeoriddle))
-- `doc/fake_papers/` :  latex code for sever fake paper and poster presented in conferences.
-I mean.. the papers where illustration of fake exploration within the project but the talk where about the project ; not about the fake papers.... whatever 😁
+- `doc/fake_papers/` :  latex code for sever fake papers and poster presented in conferences